End-user documentation is an important, albeit daunting, task for any database professional. Here are some tipsto help you get started.

-If you’re thinking NOPE, then this one’s for you.
-Let’s get into it.
+If your answer was a big fat NOPE, then this one’s for you.